1969 GTO Judge

 kayaks, Hobie offers a bimini top for some of

-we all need to be wearing a
+their kayaks and we all need to be wearing a

 good river hat.
 I usually wear a hat I can